la3lma/timelapse-encoding/README.md

 To use it, do something line this:

-## Put ynour input data in a directory it can be reached
+## Put your input data in a target directory

-Make an empty directory and copy your jpg files there.
-I typically copy them directly from the memory card I use in my dslr:
+Make an empty target directory and copy your jpg files there.
+I typically copy them directly from the memory card I use in my dslr.
+In this example it's called "foo" but it can obviously be called anything.

     $mkdir -p foo/JPG
     $cp ls /Volumes/NIKON\ D3200/DCIM/100D3200/DSC_0*.JPG  foo/JPG